Pragatiarya/Unix-Project-repo/README.md

 # Title of the project: Guessing game
-- Date and time make was run: March 26, 2017 at 6.00pm
+- Date and time make was run:
+Tue 27 Mar 2018 14:47:48 AEDT
-- Number of lines in code of guessinggame.sh: 28
+- Number of lines of code in guessinggame.sh:
+28